bhabicht/gravity-sim/documentation/ExerciseB-FSWT.md

 1.  **coverage**:
 With this task I can automatically generate a coverage.xml file that is needed
 to upload the test coverage data to codacy.

 2.  **ut**:
 Here I execute all unit tests.

 3.  **lint**:
 Use flake8 to link every line of code.

 4.  **html**:
 Create a html version of the documentation using pdoc.
 You can see the
 generated file [here](https://github.com/bhabicht/gravity-sim/blob/main/documentation/code/index.html).

 5.  **dependency**:
-Use pydeps to create a dependency graph
+Use pydeps to create a dependency graph.

 ## 6. Unit Tests